gillesdegottex/dfasma/README.txt

     This software is under the GPL (v3) License.
 See the file LICENSE.txt or http://www.gnu.org/licenses/gpl.html
-    All source files of any kind (code source, icons, any ressources), except the content of the 'external' directory, which are necessary or optional for compiling this software are under the same license.
+    All source files of any kind (code source, icons, any ressources), except the content of the 'external' directory, which are either necessary or optional for compiling this software, are under the same license.

 Disclaimer
+    THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
+IN NO EVENT SHALL THE COPYRIGHT OWNER OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
+    ALSO, THE COPYRIGHT HOLDERS AND CONTRIBUTORS DO NOT TAKE ANY LEGAL RESPONSIBILITY REGARDING THE IMPLEMENTATIONS OF THE PROCESSING TECHNIQUES OR ALGORITHMS (E.G. CONSEQUENCES OF BUGS OR ERRONEOUS IMPLEMENTATIONS).
-    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
+    See the GNU General Public License (LICENSE.txt) for additional details.